Introducing Postman Security Scans

 • Stripe Secret Key

-The new token scanner is enabled by default for all Postman users.
+The new security scanner is enabled by default for all Postman users.
 If it identifies any tokens belonging to the token types mentioned above, it sends an email with the results to the respective user who has initiated the accidental leak.

 Postman security scan message

 We’re constantly building new and better security features that can be leveraged throughout the API development lifecycle.
 Stay tuned for more updates as we plan to expand this initial list of tokens to further safeguard users against instances of excessive data exposure.
+Additionally, you can visit the Postman Trust Center to gain knowledge about organizational security and how to protect your accounts and data in Postman.

 Technical review by Joshua Scott, Joyce Lin, and Suhas Gaikwad.